jsdhani/jsdhani.github.io/README.md

 # Data Scientist

+Hello there, and thank you for visiting my personal webpage!
+This space is a reflection of my commitment towards crafting a career in Artifical Intelligence with special focus on Natural Lanaguage Processing and Recommender Systems.
+It's not just a collection of my past projects and accolades; rather it's a timeline of my growth, my exploration, and my unwavering passion for technology.
+Whether you're a fellow student like me, a prospective employer, or simply someone intrigued by the endless possibilities of the digital world, you're in the right place.
+Take your time to peruse my work, and don't hesitate to reach out if you'd like to connect, collaborate, or simply share your thoughts.
+I firmly believe that every experience carries its own unique lessons.
+Some might involve the intracacies of turning machine learning models into production-ready giants (if you have experienced it, you know the stress that comes with it :)), while others, if not almost all of them may serve as valuable building blocks for enhancing life skills and personal development.

 ## Technical Skills
 - **Machine Learning:** Tensorflow, PyTorch, Spotlight, HuggingFace, Scikit-Learn
 - **Network Science:** NetworkX, StellarGraph, Cytoscape, Apache Gremlin, DGL (Deep Graph Library)